The Data Says "Don't Hug the Dog!"

 Two examples of dogs that scored as being stressed while they were in the process of being hugged appear below.

-I can summarize the data quite simply by saying that the results indicated that the Internet contains many pictures of happy people hugging what appear to be unhappy dogs.
+I can summarize the data quite simply by saying that the results indicated that the Internet contains many pictures of happy people hugging what appears to be unhappy dogs.
 In all, 81.6% of the photographs researchers scored showed dogs who were giving off at least one sign of discomfort, stress, or anxiety.
 Only 7.6% of the photographs could rate as showing dogs that were comfortable with being hugged.
 The remaining 10.8% of the dogs either were showing neutral or ambiguous responses to this form of physical contact (detailed statistics can be found at the end of this article).

 I suppose that one aspect of the data that struck me as interesting comes from the fact that the photographs that I used were obviously posts by individuals who wanted to show how much they cared for and shared a bond with their pet.
 This means that the people who were doing the Internet posting probably chose photos in which they felt that both the person and the dog looked happiest.
 Nonetheless, around 82% of the photographs show unhappy dogs receiving hugs from their owners or children.
 This seems consistent with other research which suggests that people, especially children, seem to have difficulty reading signs of stress and anxiety based upon their dogs' facial expressions.
 (Click here for more about that.)
 Much more relevant for the current question is the fact that this data clearly shows that while a few dogs may like being hugged, more than four out of five dogs find this human expression of affection to be unpleasant and/or anxiety arousing.